ernw/static-toolbox/README.md

 The Linux versions are compiled with the [musl-cross](https://github.com/takeshixx/musl-cross) toolchain and the [openssl-pm-snapshot](https://github.com/drwetter/openssl-pm-snapshot) fork of OpenSSL in order to support a wide range of SSL/TLS features (Warning: some of them are insecure!).

+## Release Packages

+Precompiled and packaged releases are available in the tags/release section.

 ## Nmap

 Precompiled versions of Nmap are available for the following operating systems/architectures: